Papers

 How do organizations cope with extraordinary crisis?
 In the second paper about the experiences of our Wall Street traders after September 11th, Daniel Beunza and I report on the process whereby they returned to their restored trading room in the World Financial Center.
 The trading room did not face one crisis – the immediate aftermath of September 11th – but many: anxiety about additional attacks, questions of professional identity, doubts about the future of the firm, and ambiguities about the future re-location of the trading room.
 A given crisis was resolved by restoring identities; but identities, once restored, redefined the situation and lead to new crises.
 That is, the successive waves of crisis were produced by each success in managing crisis.

-Pp. 293-320 in Nancy Foner, Wounded City: The Social Impact of 9/11.
-New York, Russell Sage Foundation Press, 2005.
+Daniel Beunza and David Stark, “Resolving Identities: Successive Crises in a Trading Room after 9/11.”
+In Nancy Foner, Wounded City: The Social Impact of 9/11.
+Russell Sage Foundation Press 2005, pp. 293-320.

 Permanently Beta